 First, you can’t sell anything with the ‘Personal’ plan — so if you need ecommerce features, it’s definitely not for you.

 Second, you can’t make use of several key integrations — you won’t be able to hook your Squarespace site up to key services like ChowNow, OpenTable or Zapier, and you won’t be able to add a Facebook pixel (used for tracking the effectiveness of Facebook adverts) to your site.

 With the ‘Personal’ plan, the clue is in the name — it’s generally not suitable for business applications.
 Rather, it’s geared towards individuals who want a very simple website with a minimum of cost or fuss.

 For creating something like a wedding website or a site to promote a birthday party, it’s great.
 It’s also a reasonably good option for those looking for a simple blogging tool or art portfolio.

 If that sounds like you, you can try the Personal plan for free here.

 Now there is one business application where the ‘Personal’ plan can be of some use — portfolio sites.

 If you’re a photographer or artist needing a platform to showcase your work, the ‘Personal’ plan gives you lots of ways to present your content in attractive ways.

-In truth, to sell products at scale, or monetize your site in other ways, the ‘Personal’ plan isn’t really an option — you’ll need to go for one of the other Squarespace plans, which all give you access to more business and ecommerce features.
+In truth, to sell products at scale, or monetize your site in other ways, the ‘Personal’ plan isn’t really an option — you’ll need to go for one of the other Squarespace plans, all of which give you access to more business and ecommerce features.